JosephP94/DelasportTaskYP/README.md

 **Task Breakdown**
 Here’s what I had to do:
 1. Navigate to https://luckybandit.club.test-delasport.com/en/sports.
-2. Log in using these credentials:
+2. Log in using the provided credentials.
-- Username: tu_yosif
-- Password: Pass112#
 3. Close any modal pop-ups that show up after logging in.
 4. Check if the balance in the header matches the response from the getMemberBalance request.